ChewyJetpack/chewyjetpack.github.io/content/work/case-studies/coravin.md

 thumb: /img/new-project-1-.jpg
 category: Design & Development
 year: 2015
-description: Coravin is a US based start up, offering an innovative product which enables people to pour wine from the bottle without removing the cork, using a specialised needle to pierce the cork and replace the lost volume of wine with compressed argon gas.
-meta_description: Coravin is a US based start up, offering an innovative product which enables people to pour wine from the bottle without removing the cork, using a specialised needle to pierce the cork and replace the lost volume of wine with compressed argon gas.
-summary: Coravin needed international brochure websites for markets where they didn't operate e-commerce.
-As a startup with limited brand guidelines, the brief was to represent their technical wine preservation innovation within a luxury lifestyle context while helping refine their digital brand identity as they expanded internationally.
+description: How do you represent technical wine innovation within luxury lifestyle marketing?
+meta_description: Creating international brochure websites for Coravin's wine preservation technology across multiple markets
+summary: >-
+  Coravin had developed ingenious wine preservation technology—a needle system that lets you pour wine without removing the cork, using argon gas to replace the volume.
+Cool tech, but they needed international websites that positioned this as luxury lifestyle, not laboratory equipment.

+  Working with minimal brand guidelines for a startup still finding its visual identity, I created sophisticated web experiences that balanced technical credibility with premium wine culture.
 summaryImages:
   - src: /img/m5w94h3s.png
     caption: The Coravin product page